-No, you do not require a prescription if you are simply looking to buy our stylish frames without lenses.
+No, you do not require...
+You do not require a prescription if you are simply looking to buy frames only.
 Simply select ‘Frames Only’ when adding to cart.
-Yes, if you are looking to purchase frames and lenses then you will need your child’s prescription to complete your order.
-This should have been given to you after a consultation with your eye care professional, in accordance with Australian law.
+If you would like to order prescription lenses with your frames, you’ll need a valid prescription.
+Most prescriptions are valid for 2 years from the date the prescription was determined.
+A copy of your prescription should be given to you after a consultation with your eye care professional, in accordance with Australian law.
 If you don't have a copy, then simply get in touch with your eyecare professional and ask them to supply it.

 Yes.
-This is required by augie and our optical technicians to fit your child’s lenses accurately and achieve the best level of vision correction.
+This is required by augie and our optical technicians to determine the optical centre for your child’s lenses.
 PD, or pupillary distance, is simply the distance between your child’s pupils.
-It is an important measurement that is used to customise their prescription lenses.
+It is an important measurement that is used to customise their prescription lenses, to help give them the most success in their lenses.
 If you have obtained a prescription for your child, it may be written on that document.
 Alternatively, you can accurately measure your child’s PD at home using one of two methods found here

 We accept all major credit cards and some ‘buy now, pay later’ providers.

-If you select ‘Frames Only’ then they will be dispatched within 48 hours.
-If you’re are choosing to purchase augie frames and prescription lenses then it may take up to 10 days to dispatch your order, depending on the complexity of your child’s prescription.
+If you select ‘Frames Only’ then your order will be dispatched within 48 hours.
+Most lens orders take around a week to complete and send out to you, Some lens orders can take up to 10 working days to process, depending on the complexity of the prescription.
+We will notify you if your order is going to take longer, for any unforeseen reason.
 You will receive a notification to let you know when your order has been dispatched.

 Yes, you’re able to easily track your order online through our shipping provider Shippit.